Sathish05007/JS10k/README.md

 Strings & Methods: Strings in JavaScript are sequences of characters used to store and manipulate text.
 String methods like length, toUpperCase(), toLowerCase(), slice(), substring(), and replace() help format, search, and modify text effectively.

-**Day 7: conditional statements** — if, else, else-if, nested if, ternary operator & switch case with real-time examples.
+**Day 7: conditional statements** if, else, else-if, nested if, ternary operator & switch case with real-time examples.

+**Day 8: Practiced all types of loops** for, while, do-while, nested loops & for-of/for-in in JavaScript.

 **Happy Coding!** 💻✨